darkoss566/MHDetect/README.md

 # MHDetect

 **MHDetect** is an R package designed for detecting and classifying structural variants, particularly indels (insertions, deletions, and multi-nucleotide variants, MNVs).
-The algorithm uses microhomology-mediated DNA repair (MMEJ) to classify and analyze the indels, which is particularly useful in cancer genomics and studies involving large-scale genomic datasets such as those from The Cancer Genome Atlas (TCGA).
+The algorithm uses microhomology-mediated end joining (MMEJ) to classify and analyze the indels, which is particularly useful in cancer genomics and studies involving large-scale genomic datasets such as those from The Cancer Genome Atlas (TCGA).

 ## Features